-The ports that use the wscons(4) console driver: alpha, i386, and macppc.
+The ports that use the wscons(4) console driver: alpha, hppa, i386, macppc, sparc, and sparc64.

 With wscons(4) consoles, most options can be controlled using the wsconsctl(8) utility.
 For example, to change keymappings with wsconsctl(8) one would execute the following: